-- The Maritime Administration sends the application to the applicant, or the applicant secures a copy of the application from the Maritime Administration’s website.
-The application can be accessed by clicking on this link.
+The Maritime Administration sends the application to the applicant, or the applicant secures a copy of the application from the Maritime Administration's website by clicking on this link.

-- The applicant completes and submits a preliminary detailed application and Port Facility Redevelopment Plan (PFRP) to the Maritime Administration to acquire the surplus property.
+The applicant completes and submits a preliminary detailed application and Port Facility Redevelopment Plan to the Maritime Administration to acquire the surplus property.

 - Once this process is complete, the applicant makes changes (if any) to the preliminary application and sends it to the Maritime Administration as the final application for the property.

 The Maritime Administration sends a copy of the application to the Department of Labor’s Employment and Training Administration for consultation to determine if the property to be conveyed is located in an area of Serious Economic Disruption.
 The term “Serious Economic Disruption” is not defined in the authorizing legislation.
 However, the Maritime Administration relies heavily on the Department of Labor’s definition of Labor Surplus Area as the primary indicator of Serious Economic Disruption.

 While the Maritime Administration makes the final determination, the Department of Labor’s finding provides a quantitative measure based on an existing standard.
 Additional factors can be used to determine Serious Economic Disruption, since it may exist in a variety of forms, including high levels of unemployment, low income levels, substantial loss of population because of the lack of employment opportunities, large numbers of business failures, sudden major layoffs and reduced tax bases.
 These additional factors may also be used to determine Serious Economic Disruption.

 - A copy of the application is also sent to the Department of Commerce’s Economic Development Administration to review viability of the applicant’s Economic Development Plan.